Tiendil/tiendil-org-content/content/posts/2024-020-grainau-hikes-and-beer-on-3000-meters/en.md

 ## Hiking

-~~I'm not a big fan of hiking.~~ I love walking, including in rough terrain and under the scorching sun, but I never called it a special term, rather I count this activity as a domestic tourism.
+~~I'm not a big fan of hiking.~~ I love walking, including in rough terrain and under the scorching sun, but I never called it a special term, rather I count this activity as domestic tourism.
 And in the last 10 years, I haven't specifically gone anywhere for walks, especially in Europe.
-So I can't evaluate how good the trails are in Grainau, but they seem to be pretty good.
+So, I can't evaluate how good the trails are in Grainau, but they seem to be pretty good.

-The biggest difference from the post-Soviet countries and the post-Soviet approach is organization.
+The biggest difference from post-Soviet countries is organization.

 In the post-Soviet space, you usually go where you look: no special trails, no signs, and almost no fences.